 The Pepper Picker aka Student of the Great Depression

-A while back I happened upon the Moodys’ Annual 1907 (no typo) issue on the occasion of research into the Panic of 1857 in connection with the sinking of the SS Central America, reportedly carrying one third of all the gold mined in California, a reported 480,000 ounces due for New York banks, off the coast of South Carolina during a hurricane in September 1857.
+A while back I happened upon the Moodys’ Annual 1907 (no typo) issue on the occasion of research into the Panic of 1857 in connection with the sinking of the SS Central America, reportedly carrying one third of all the gold mined in California, a reported 480,000 ounces of gold due for New York banks, off the coast of South Carolina during a hurricane in September 1857.
+(February 2018 update: for those interested some of the recovered California Gold Rush treasure including gold coins, a rare rainbow gold coin piece, gold and silver ingots, even an intact poke of gold dust will be on display at the Long Beach Expo.)
 The Annual, available on Google books (btw big kudos to Google books) contained an illustrative but brief paragraph:

 These amounts due interior banks give these interior institutions command over the cash reserves of the New York banks.
 Practically every dollar of cash reserve $230,000,000 is subject to call by the interior banks.
 Three committees of the Clearing House that investigated the subject reported that the financial panics of 1857, 1873 and 1884 were precipitated by the calling of reserve money by interior banks.
 [Not one, not two but fully three committees.]

 If only our banking supervisors, regulators and policy makers were like most horsing racing fans we would still have the true sport of free – market “Capitalism.”